Team

 Brianna Hoegler

-Brianna Hoegler is a sophomore undergraduate student majoring in Geosciences with a concentration in Earth, Oceans, and Climate.
-She is also pursuing a minor in soil and water science and another in history.
-Brianna joined the Tropical Climate and Coral Reefs lab in fall 2019, where she works to determine paleoclimate records from nitrogen isotopes in tropical lacustrine sediment cores.
+Brianna Hoegler joined the lab in fall 2019 as a sophomore undergraduate student majoring in Geosciences with a concentration in Earth, Oceans, and Climate.
+She also completed a minor in soil and water science and another in history.
+Brianna developed new paleoclimate records from nitrogen isotopes in tropical lacustrine sediment cores from the Galapagos Islands.

 Zoe Benson

-Zoe Benson is a freshman undergraduate majoring in Ecology & Evolutionary Biology and English with a minor in Marine Science.
-She joined the lab in Spring 2020.
-She is currently studying manganese/calcium anomalies in Abaiang Atoll coral to see if and how the cores capture westerly wind events.
+Zoe Benson joined the lab in Spring 2020 as a freshman undergraduate majoring in Ecology & Evolutionary Biology and English with a minor in Marine Science.
+She analyzed manganese/calcium anomalies in Abaiang Atoll coral to see if and how the cores capture westerly wind events.

 Dani Schwartz

-Dani Schwartz is a Junior in the W.A Franke honors college majoring in Geosciences with emphasis in Earth, Oceans, and Climate and minoring in marine science.
-She has been working with the Biosphere 2 Ocean team to conduct weekly nutrient samples from their ocean, mangroves and coral raceways.
-She is also working on independent research with the UA Tropical Reefs Lab analyzing coral samples from the the B2 ocean and the impact of ocean acidification on coral skeletal growth.
+Image from iOSDani Schwartz joined the lab as a Junior in the W.A Franke honors college majoring in Geosciences with emphasis in Earth, Oceans, and Climate and minoring in marine science.
+She worked with the Biosphere 2 Ocean team to conduct weekly nutrient samples from their ocean, mangroves and coral raceways.
+She worked on independent research with the UA Tropical Reefs Lab analyzing coral samples from the the B2 ocean and the impact of ocean acidification on coral skeletal growth.
 Her other campus involvement include being a student mentor with Partnerships Through Honors (PATH) and a member of the student-run nonprofit, Camp Wildcat.
 In her spare time she enjoys camping, hiking, rock collecting and roller skating on the UA Mall.

 Maria Snyder, undergraduate researcher